Mimyka/Mimyka.github.io/README.md

 # This is my portfolio !

-I'm still working on it, i took considerable time to make few pixel art (and it's not reallt that we can call perfect).
-The background (with trees) was not made by me, will add the copyright soon.
+I'm still working on it, i took considerable time to make few pixel art (and it's not really that we can call perfect).
+The background was not made by me, will add the copyright soon.

-You can find it at [https://mimyka.github.io/](https://mimyka.github.io/) or simply with this command line
+You can find it at [https://mimyka.github.io/](https://mimyka.github.io/) or simply download it with this command line

     git clone https://github.com/Mimyka/Mimyka.github.io.git

 # In progress

-Most of things are in progress, but the most important are :
+Most of things are in progress, here are few of them :

  - Design better UI for mobile devices (ugly scroll)
  - Put more elements in the "game" nav